 Provo Canyon has some great spots to enjoy the Fall colors.
 The entire canyon is full of beautiful fall foliage, and there are lots of side roads to explore.
-We are going to mention our three favorite stops.
+We are going to mention our three favorite spots to enjoy Fall.

 The Sundance area is beautiful during the Fall and it is before the fee area for the Alpine Loop, so you can explore around this area for free.
 After going through the tunnel as you drive from Provo to Heber, take a left toward Sundance (there is a sign).